azaleafisitania/Wardrobe/README.md

-Wardrobe
-Author: Azalea Fisitania
-Web-based application that can mix-and-match clothes using rule-based learning Build with Java Servlet and MongoDB

-The future master applicarion will include these features:
-- Clothes management
+wardrobe

+features:
+- view clothes (mysl)
+- add/edit/delete clothes (on progress)
-- Mix and match
+- mix and match (on progress)
-- Scheduling, and
+- scheduling (on progress)
-- Clothes dictionary
+- clothes dictionary (on progress)